seanchannel/autobluez/README.md

 ## Getting Started

-Any mainstream standard Linux server distro should support all prerequisites.
+Any mainstream Linux server should support all prerequisites.
 Each linux distro has it's own software ecosystem, You should be familiar with your system's software management tools and configuration.
 In general most systems require the extended / community repositories for that platform be activated to fully access the needed software with the native packaging system.
 For example, to install expext-lite on ubuntu requires the ["Universe" repository](https://help.ubuntu.com/community/Repositories#Managing_Repositories) be enabled, and on RPM-based systems you might need the ["EPEL" repository](https://fedoraproject.org/wiki/EPEL).

 ### Prerequisites